 The Water Authority is the only MWD member agency that uses the pipelines MWD controls to transport a large volume of third party water supplies each year.

 MWD’s Misallocation of Costs

-MWD purchases more than half of its water from the State Water Project under a contract with the Department of Water Resources.
-Instead of treating these purchases as a cost of water, MWD allocates nearly 80 percent of the cost to charges it imposes for the transportation of water through MWD facilities.
+About half of MWD's supplies come from its purchases from the State Water Project under a supply contract with the Department of Water Resources.
+Instead of treating these purchases as a cost of water, MWD allocates nearly 80 percent of the cost to charges it imposes for the transportation of the Water Authority's water through MWD facilities - even though MWD does not own the state system, and not a drop of Water Authority's own Colorado River water supplies touches that system.
 This discriminates against the Water Authority, which is the single largest user of MWD transportation services.
 The Water Authority uses MWD facilities to transport Colorado River water it purchases under a water conservation agreement with the Imperial Irrigation District, and also from lining sections of the All-American and Coachella Canals.